 EarthBound's gameplay is largely similar to earlier entries in Square Enix's popular Dragon Quest or Final Fantasy role-playing franchises.
 Players navigate their party from an overhead perspective through an expansive game world, conversing with NPCs, acquiring items and fighting enemies in turn-based battles.
 However, unlike nearly all other RPGs of its vintage, there are no random encounters; instead, combat is initiated when any member of the player's party touches an enemy in the field.
 Battles may also begin with a surprise attack from the enemy or a free turn for the player's party, depending on which directions the party and the enemy are facing when combat is initiated.
 As the party increases their levels, weaker enemies will begin to run away; encountering enemies that are significantly weaker than the party may even result in an instant victory, bypassing combat entirely.

 Inventory space in EarthBound is limited; each player character receives fourteen inventory slots which are divided not only between consumable items, but also any equipped gear carried by the character.
-With the addition of certain mandatory key items received by Ness early in the story which also occupy precious inventory space, the restrictive nature of EarthBound's inventory system is notably restrictive when compared to those of other RPGs.
+With the addition of certain mandatory key items received by Ness early in the story which also occupy precious inventory space, EarthBound's inventory system is notably restrictive when compared to those of other RPGs.
 These restrictions are somewhat mitigated by Escargot Express, a parcel service managed through Ness' younger sister Tracy that can store several items outside of the party's inventory.

 Ness, Paula and Poo also possess psychic abilities called PSI that can be used inside and outside of battle.
 These abilities are regulated by a character's PP, or Psychic Points.
 When a player's PP is drained, their PSI abilities can no longer be used.
 PP is restored by resting or consuming certain PP-recovering items.
 Characters will sometimes gain brand-new or improved PSI abilities while leveling up.
 Jeff does not use PSI, instead relying on his inventions for applying status effects and firing bottle rockets to deal large amounts of damage.

 Listed below are the available PSI abilities and their effects: